-More than two years of negotiations followed before the Town signed the lease agreement in 1890 and named the lower BELOW St. George's Island, c 1900s.
+More than two years of negotiations followed before the Town signed the lease agreement in 1890 and named the lower island for St. George, the centre island for St. Andrew, and the upper island for St. Patrick.

-Calgary's station garden was strategically located immediately north of the railway; right around where the Calgary Tower stands today.
+Calgary's station garden was strategically located immediately north of the railway; right aronnd where the Calgary Tower stands today.